The American Story

 - Immersive Media: The exhibits will feature immersive mediascapes created with original photographs, videos, oral histories and musical scores.

 - Presidential Gifts Case: Visitors will see gifts from Presidential Libraries across the country.
 Exchanging gifts between foreign leaders and the president is a time-honored tradition.
-Gifts on display will include a set of horseshoes given to President George H. W. Bush by Her Majesty Queen Elizabeth II in 1992, and a red necktie given to President Donald Trump by Italian Prime Minister Paolo Gentiloni in 2017.
+Gifts on display will include a set of horseshoes given to President George H. W. Bush by Her Majesty Queen Elizabeth II, and a necktie given to President Donald Trump.

-- Picturing a Nation: This art gallery-style space will feature rotations of original photographs from the holdings of the National Archives.
+- Picturing a Nation: This art gallery-style space will feature photographs from the holdings of the National Archives.
 The first rotation features the iconic work of Ansel Adams, with photographs of the National Parks and the American West.

 Discovery Center